T-Mobile says unlimited plans will be only option

 T-Mobile is still trying to lure users who don't use much data by offering them a $10 credit if they use two gigabytes or less per line.
 A smaller rival, Google's "Project Fi," already credits customers for data they don't use.

 And T-Mobile's unlimited plan isn't exactly unlimited.
 If the network is busy, T-Mobile may slow speeds on customers that used more than 28 gigabytes.
+And video gets degraded to DVD-level quality unless customers pay an extra $15 a month for high-definition video and some other upgrades.

+The company will still offer cheaper prepaid plans as well, where you pay upfront.

-T-Mobile also said that wireless bills will no longer come with taxes and fees on top of advertised prices.
+T-Mobile also said that wireless bills will no longer come with taxes and fees on top of advertised prices for the unlimited plan.
 T-Mobile said it isn't raising prices to factor in the fees.
+Those extra charges typically come to about several dollars per line, Mike Sievert, T-Mobile's chief operating officer, said in an interview.

 T-Mobile announced the new policies at the CES gadget show in Las Vegas.
 The show runs through Sunday.